Education Quality and Accountability Office

-The Education Quality and Accountability Office (EQAO, Office de la qualité et de la responsabilité en éducation, OQRE) is a Crown agency of the Government of Ontario in Canada.
+The Education Quality and Accountability Office is a Crown agency of the Government of Ontario in Canada.
 It was legislated into creation in 1996 in response to recommendations made by the Royal Commission on Learning in February 1995.

 EQAO is governed by a board of directors appointed by the Lieutenant Governor in Council.
 Cameron Montgomery has been the chair of the board since February 2019.
 EQAO has an annual budget of approximately $33 million CDN.

 Purpose

 The stated purpose of EQAO tests is to ensure that there is accountability between school boards and schools in the publicly funded system in Ontario.
 Educational accountability is important to three key stakeholders: taxpayers, elected officials, and teachers.
 By providing yearly standardized tests, the Ministry of Education hopes to increase the quality of education in Ontario, while also using the tests to make plans for future improvement.

 EQAO tests are intended to measure the student's ability to: